 I postponed my refueling, to wonder over.
 ‘Are you okay, mate?’
 I asked.

 ‘Yeah mate!’ (we all call each other ‘mate’ in Hampshire) ‘I’ve just picked it up from the scrappies,’ he said.

-It turned out he bought the car as damaged repairable, and was going to fix it himself at home.
-At this point I wanted to walk into the garage, and buy him a cream egg, as a reward for his services to Rover.
-That didn’t happen though, and I settled with giving him one of my wet wipes to clean some muck off the screen with.
+It turned out he bought the car as damaged repairabl, and was going to fix it himself at home.
+At this point, I wanted to walk into the garage and buy him a cream egg as a reward for his services to Rover.
+That didn’t happen though, and I settled on giving him one of my wet wipes to clean some muck off the screen with.

 He’s not the only one, as many users of this site and its Facebook group will testify.
-But look beyond the internet, and you’ll see the dedication to Rover, and all things Longbridge translates just as strongly in the real world.
-Take a look pictures from Pride of Longbridge.
-If you haven’t yet, Google it.
+However, look beyond the internet, and you’ll see the dedication to Rover and all things Longbridge translates just as strongly in the real world.
+Take a look pictures from Pride of Longbridge – if you haven’t yet, Google it.
 Now in its eighth year, more than 1000 cars attended this year and I’m more than certain the numbers will continue to grow.
-But it’s not just in enthusiast circles where you can see the dedication to preserving and appreciating Rovers.
+Mind you, it’s not just in enthusiast circles where you can see the dedication to preserving and appreciating Rovers.

 Not only that, but anyone who knows their Viking ship onions will be able to tell you that Rovers are in fact more than capable of being reliable, contrary to what the bloke in the pub will tell you.
-The combination of many being equipped with K-Series units, which are accessible to most home mechanics and great parts availability, bide well for their continued survival.
-Taking this all into account, Rovers probably have all they need to survive into Youngtimerhood, and beyond.
+The combination of many being equipped with K-Series units, which are accessible to most home mechanics and have great parts availability, bode well for their continued survival.
+Taking this all into account, Rovers probably have all they need to survive into Youngtimerhood and beyond.